theNewDynamic/hugo-module-tnd-search/README.md

 #### primary_key (string) | default "id" (or "objectID" if service is set to algolia)

-When building your index, the module will store a unique idientifier under this reserved key.
+When building your index, the module will store a unique identifier under this reserved key.

 # FrontEnd